 However, the law provides for two instances in which the prosecutor may charge the crime as a class A misdemeanor: (1) where an act of violence or threat was involved, or (2) when the prosecutor feels the circumstances of the crime warrant a stiffer penalty.
 A person who commits a class A misdemeanor faces up to one year in jail and a $2,000 fine.

-Theft is charged as a class B felony in the state of New Hampshire if the value of the property or services exceeds $1,000 but is less than $1,501.
+Theft carries class B felony charges in New Hampshire if the value of the property or services exceeds $1,000 but is not more than $1,500.

 In addition, a theft offense that might ordinarily be considered a misdemeanor (see above) will be bumped up to a class B felony charge when:

-A class B felony carries a maximum term of imprisonment of seven years and a fine of up to $4,000.
-In the case of theft, a court can order an offender to pay a fine in an amount up to twice the value of the stolen property.
+A class B felony carries a maximum prison term of seven years and a fine of up to $4,000 or twice the value of the stolen property.

 Theft is considered a class A felony in New Hampshire when: